 Dr. Brian Durkin is the Medical Director of the Pain Institute of Long Island and leads the team towards the highest quality pain care available.
 He has been a leader in this field for the last decade and is relentless in his pursuit to provide the most up to date pain treatments on Long Island.
 Dr. Durkin is often “the first” to introduce a new treatment option to either Suffolk County or Long Island.
 He performed the first MILD procedure in Suffolk County in 2010.
 He performed the first Nevro HF-10 high frequency spinal cord stimulator trials and implants on Long Island in 2015.
-He performed the first Dorsal Root Ganglion (DRG) spinal cord stimulator trials and implants in Suffolk County in 2016 and will be the first physician to offer the Vertiflex option for spinal stenosis in the Summer of 2017.
-In August 2018, Dr. Durkin was the first physician in New York and the Northeast region to perform the Intracept procedure leading in advancements for patients suffering with chronic low back pain.
+He performed the first Dorsal Root Ganglion (DRG) spinal cord stimulator trials and implants in Suffolk County in 2016 and was the first physician to offer the Vertiflex option for spinal stenosis in 2017.
+In August 2018, Dr. Durkin became the first physician in New York and the Northeast part of the USA to perform the Intracept Procedure for patients suffering with chronic low back pain.